benmvp/slides/2017/nodevember/why-react.md

 - Quick heads up
 - The goal of this talk is not to teach you React, so you can go off and build the next app that's gonna change the game
 - Even if I wanted to, not possible in an hour
-- Also not gonna be framework bashing; talking about how React is better than Angular or Vue
+- Also not gonna be framework bashing; talking about how React is better than Angular or Vue or Ember
 - Although I am basically saying it's better than Backbone since we switched
 - Lastly, not gonna be a React love-fest
 - There's no perfect framework; there are trade-offs and I'll try to point them out